Sreekanthrshekar/Data_Analysis_Portfolio_Projects/README.md

-This repo contains the various portfolio projects on Data Analysis
+This repo contains the various portfolio projects on Data Analysis.
+The main focus would be with python, but SQL and Excel projects will also be added.